 This site contains graphics resources for the College's visual identity.
-Please review the Style Guide Quick Reference Sheet for graphics information, such as logo usage guidelines, color swatches, size requirements and information about fonts.
-Printed copies are available in the Office of Communications.
+Please review the Visual Identity Quick Reference Sheet for graphics information, such as logo usage guidelines, color swatches, size requirements and information about fonts.
+Printed copies are available in the Office of Marketing and Communications.
 The College's Connecticut College Style Guide should be used in conjunction with the Visual Identity Manual.

 How can I create stationery and posters using editable templates?

 Here are the files and editable templates you need for posters.
 The Office of Printing and Mailing Services has templates for printed stationery, invitations, name tags and mailing labels.
 Please place your order with them directly.

 What files do I need to download for the College logo?

 First refer to the Visual Identity Manual (pdf) to determine what version of the logo you need.
 Each version is stored in a ZIP archive, which contains three image formats (JPG, PNG, EPS).
 You will need to extract these files from the ZIP archive and insert the appropriate file format into your document.

 What are the image formats and what is the difference between them?

 JPG (.jpg): JPG images are Mac and Windows compatible and work with all image software.
 JPGs are generated by a series of dots, which is why they become pixelated if incorrectly enlarged.
 This format should be used for Web, office and video applications.